The First Solar Eclipse Of 2025 Is Here — & It's Intense

 If the eclipse falls in the sixth house of co-workers and routine, then you might want to spend time forming better dynamics with your colleagues.

-If the eclipse falls in the seventh house of partnerships, then alliances will take center stage, urging you to give your time to building better relationships.
+If the eclipse falls in the seventh house of partnerships, then alliances will take centre stage, urging you to give your time to building better relationships.

 If the eclipse falls in the money oriented eighth house, then you might want to start paying off debts and discuss better ways of saving money as you move forward.